Skip to main content

 You may have split up recently or years ago, shared a home or never lived together.
 Maybe you had an informal agreement between you about your children but it no longer works for some reason.
 It doesn’t matter what is behind your disagreement - this guide is still for you.
 This guide will also be useful if it is not you but your child's other parent or another family member who is applying for a court order about where the children live or when they should see their other parent.

-If you are a grandparent or other family member wanting contact with a child in your family you can find more information in the section called More help and Advice.
+If you are a grandparent or other family member wanting contact with a child in your family you can find more information in the section called More help and advice.

 It is also for people supporting others in this situation, for example Support Through Court volunteers, CAB volunteers, housing support workers and advice workers as well as relatives and friends.